Paradox Series – What’s it all about?

 The House Of Grigori – Coat Of Arms

-In the beginning there were two Royal Houses ruling side by side in Altair.
+In the beginning, in the Time Before Time, there were two Royal Houses ruling side by side in Altair.
 The Bulguardians and the Grigorians.
-Both watched over and protected the humans on earth.
-Until the Grigorians discovered their unquenchable thirst for human blood and the incredible power obtained from the human soul.
+Both watched over and protected the mortals on earth until the Grigorians discovered their unquenchable thirst for human blood and the incredible power obtained from the human soul.

-After The Night Of Judgement, the Grigori were expunged from the Imperial Royal City by the Bulguardi and were forced to live underground for hundreds of centuries.
-Until their numbers grew…
+The Grigori were expunged from the Imperial Royal City by the Bulguardi for their misdeeds and were exiled underground for hundreds of centuries.
+Until their numbers grew… and they escaped…

-During the March Equinox the Grigori rose up under the leadership of Lord Cerberus and attacked the Royal City, leaving it in ruins.
+During the March Equinox, under the leadership of Lord Cerberus, the Grigori attacked the Royal City, leaving it in ruins.

 House of Grigori – Family Tree